2025 Inter Miami CF season: Players

-For the 2025 season, Inter Miami CF are permitted a maximum of 30 signed players on the first team, of which 10 roster positions were designated for supplemental and reserve players.
-Additional homegrown players are eligible to be signed to off-roster slots and are able to appear in MLS matches through short-term agreements.
-The senior players in the first 20 roster positions count towards a base salary cap of $5.95 million with exceptions for certain categories, including up to three Designated Players who counted for a set amount in the cap.
-The total salary cap of $11.11 million includes the use of general allocation money and other targeted spending mechanisms.
-MLS clubs are allowed to sign three senior Designated Players and three under-22 Designated Players to salaries that exceed the salary cap with a maximum budget charge of $743,750.
-As of 3 March 2025, Inter Miami CF has $3.15 million in available general allocation money for the 2025 season.
+For the 2025 season, Inter Miami CF were permitted a maximum of 30 signed players on the first team, of which 10 roster positions were designated for supplemental and reserve players.
+Additional homegrown players were eligible to be signed to off-roster slots and were able to appear in MLS matches through short-term agreements.
+The senior players in the first 20 roster positions counted towards a base salary cap of $5.95 million with exceptions for certain categories, including up to three Designated Players who counted for a set amount in the cap.
+The total salary cap of $11.11 million included the use of general allocation money and other targeted spending mechanisms.
+MLS clubs were allowed to sign three senior Designated Players and three under-22 Designated Players to salaries that exceeded the salary cap with a maximum budget charge of $743,750.
+As of 3 March 2025, Inter Miami CF had $3.15 million in available general allocation money for the 2025 season.